nickypangers/visachecker/README.md

 ### Beta testing

-To join the beta testing group, please message me on my [discord channel](https://discord.gg/TEQZ9YG)
+To join the beta testing group, please fill in the [google form](https://forms.gle/VJgjwj4iUsBCv7YAA)

 ## Get Involved
 Feel free to stay connected with me via a number of social media platforms!